rpglab/rpglab.github.io/resources/_posts/2022-07-01-ML-Price-Prdctn.md

 paper: /papers/Vasu-MJTuo_Price-Prdctn-ILRCN/
 link:
 doi:
-description: "A set of python codes that forecast electricity price in wholesale power markets using an integrated long-term recurrent convolutional network (LRCN) model.
-LRCN is a combination of LSTM and CNN."
+description: "This is for our Energies paper: *Wholesale Electricity Price Forecasting using Integrated Long-term Recurrent Convolutional Network Model*.
+It has a set of python codes that forecast electricity price in wholesale power markets."
 ---